MicrosoftDocs/ai-builder/ai-builder-docs/prediction-performance.md

 Let's say you're predicting the number of days to fulfill, ship, and deliver an order.
 The model predicts a set of numbers.
 The r-squared value is based on the distances between predicted values and actual values in your training data.
 This is expressed as a number between 0 – 100%, with higher values indicating the predicted value is closer to the real value.
 Typically, a higher score means the model performs better.
 Remember though, that perfect or near-perfect scores ([overfit models](./manage-model.md#overfit-models)) are usually indicative of a problem with your training data.

-On the **Summary** tab, the following performance information is available
+On the **Summary** tab, the following performance information is available:

 * Training date
 * Data source